Reibies/WEB_Userscripts/README.md

 <summary>Allows you to view a more modern(2005) version of mangaupdates!
 Your lists will have covers and all the same functionality.</summary>

 - Version 3.0!
 Finally working(?)
+- RECOMENDATION: Set all your lists to `Show (under 100) per page` It's not necessary but obviously a grid is longer and more laggy than a list
 - You can update, change score, and move all via the API
 - Clicking the bottom area areound the title acts as the checkbox/select the orange border means it's selected
 - Clicking the upper left or right areas expand input for score and current read